SaraIrving/Midterm/lib/project-kickoff.md

 - actually add google maps instead of a photo of a map
 - the confirmation page displays the pickup time after it is sent from the restaurant (in addition to notifying the client via TEXT)
 - have an admin user that can view all post orders
+- create a filter for results in dashboard

 ## Tables
 - Menu